CodePushGo/website/src/content/blog/en/rollback-mechanisms-in-capacitor-plugins.md

 ## Setting Up Plugin Rollbacks

-### Key Capacitor Methods
+### Key React Native Methods

-To create a rollback system for Capacitor plugins, it's essential to understand the core methods that manage versions and updates.
+To create a rollback system for React Native plugins, it's essential to understand the core methods that manage versions and updates.
 These methods focus on three main areas:

 | Method Type | Purpose | Key Functionality |
 | --- | --- | --- |